Maryland Divorce Laws & FAQ

 How much does divorce cost in Maryland?

-You'll generally need to pay a fee when you file your initial divorce paperwork with the court.
-As of September 2022, the filing fee in Maryland is $165, but that amount is subject to change.
-If you can't afford to pay court fees, you can ask the judge to waive them by filing a "Request for Waiver of Pre-paid Costs."
+You'll need to pay a fee when you file your initial divorce paperwork with the court.
+As of October 1, 2023, the filing fee in Maryland is $165, but that amount is subject to change.
+If you can't afford to pay court fees, you can ask the judge for a filing fee waiver.

-Beyond the filing fee, the cost of divorce will depend on the specifics of your case, especially:
+Beyond the filing fee, the cost of divorce in Maryland will depend on the specifics of your case, especially:

 • whether you can file for an uncontested divorce (that is, you and your spouse have agreed about all of the legal issues), which would make it more likely that you could get a DIY divorce, and